PowersMa00/Resume/README.md

 <details>
 <summary>Power BI</summary>
 <h4> Description </h4>
-The training on edX provided me with skills to work with data from Excel, databases, or text files within Power Bi.
+The training on edX provided me with skills to work with data from Excel, databases, or text files within Power BI.
 I also completed projects for this course that involved importing data, formatting the data, developing a dashboard, and generating reports.

   <br>
   <details>
     <summary>Completition Documents:</summary>